Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: NUMERICAL RESULTS

-To complete our understanding of the phase structure of dual chiral density wave in a rotating system, we arrive at the final piece.
-To scrutinize the interplay of chemical potential and the angular velocity at different temperature, we plotted in Fig.\ref{phaseMuOmega}, the $\mu - \Omega$ phase portrait at $T = 2, 15, 30$ \text{MeV}.
+To complete our understanding of the phase structure of a dual-chiral density wave in a rotating system, we arrive at the final piece.
+To scrutinize the interplay of chemical potential and the angular velocity at different temperatures, we plot in Fig.\ref{phaseMuOmega}, the $\mu - \Omega$ phase portrait at $T = 2, 15, 30$ \text{MeV}.
 In the top panel of this figure, we observe the formation of DCDW at intermediate densities.
 This phase of matter persists at a certain region of phase space with $\frac{\Omega}{\mu}< 1$.
-In analogy to Fig.\ref{phaseTMu} and Fig.\ref{phaseTOmega}, after a first order transition from the homogeneous to the DCDW, the latter goes to the chiral restored phase in a second order transition.
-In this plot the red bullet indicates the position of CP whose exact location is given in Table \ref{tab3}.
+In analogy to Fig.\ref{phaseTMu} and Fig.\ref{phaseTOmega}, after a first-order transition from the homogeneous to the DCDW, the latter goes to the chiral restored phase in a second-order transition.
+In this plot, the red bullet indicates the position of CP whose exact location is given in Table \ref{tab3}.
 As already demonstrated in Fig.\ref{phaseTMu}, thermal effects lead the DCDW to a lower region of chemical potential and decrease the distance between two phase boundaries.
 In the $\mu - \Omega$ plane, we observe that by increasing the $T$, the area of DCDW becomes smaller and moves to smaller $\mu$.
-Moreover, in the bottom panel of Fig.\ref{phaseMuOmega}, the formation of DCDW is demonstrated in an ultra-fast rotating quark matter at different temperatures.
+Moreover, in the bottom panel of Fig.\ref{phaseMuOmega}, the formation of DCDW is demonstrated in an ultrafast rotating quark matter at different temperatures.
 As it is shown, similar to the case with $\frac{\Omega}{\mu} < 1$, the increase in temperature has a decrease in the inhomogeneous phase.
-It is worth noting that, according to the Table \ref{tab3}, in the $\mu-\Omega$ phase plane there are two critical points.
-For region of phase plane with $\frac{\Omega}{\mu}< 1$ ($\frac{\Omega}{\mu}> 1$), by increasing the temperature the critical angular velocity $\Omega_{1}$ (critical chemical potential $\mu_{2}$) decreases while the critical chemical potential $\mu_{1}$ (critical angular velocity $\Omega_{2}$) is almost constant.
+It is worth noting that, according to Table \ref{tab3}, in the $\mu-\Omega$ phase plane there are two critical points.
+For the region of phase plane with $\frac{\Omega}{\mu}< 1$ ($\frac{\Omega}{\mu}> 1$), by increasing the temperature the critical angular velocity $\Omega_{1,\text{crit}}$ (critical chemical potential $\mu_{2,\text{crit}}$) decreases while the critical chemical potential $\mu_{1,\text{crit}}$ (critical angular velocity $\Omega_{2,\text{crit}}$) is almost constant.